wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-11.&emsp;The ego has built a shabby and unsheltering home for you, because the ego cannot build other than shabby and unsheltering.
+11. The ego has built a shabby and unsheltering home for you, because the ego cannot build other than shabby and unsheltering.
 <sup>2</sup>Do not try to make the ego’s impoverished house stand.
 <sup>3</sup>The-ego’s-house’s weakness is your strength.
 <sup>4</sup>Only God could make a home that is worthy of God’s creations, God’s-creations have chosen to leave God’s-home empty by God’s-creations’ own dispossession.